- StoreProjects

 Cost

 Wood lathe prices can run in the hundreds of dollars, especially those that are made by well-known manufacturers.
-A good wood lathe will last you for years or even decades, so investing in a good wood lathe might be a good option.
+A quality wood lathe will last you for years or even decades, so investing in the best wood lathe might be a good option.

 Choosing a Wood Lathe Base: What to Know